sangrepura/BMAD-METHOD/README.md

 npm run install:bmad # build and install all to a destination folder
 ```

+### Testing with Your Fork

+After forking and cloning the repository, you can test your changes directly from your GitHub fork using `npx` without needing to publish to npm.
+This allows for rapid testing of your contributions.

+1.  **Push Changes to Your Fork**: Ensure all your changes are committed and pushed to a branch on your fork.

+    ```bash
+    git push origin your-feature-branch
+    ```

+2.  **Run `bmad-method` from Your Fork**: Use the `npx` command with the `github:` prefix to point to your repository.

+    ```bash
+    npx github:your-username/bmad-method#your-feature-branch -- install
+    ```

+    -   Replace `your-username` with your GitHub username.
+    -   Replace `your-feature-branch` with the name of your branch.
+    -   The `--` separates the `npx` arguments from the script's arguments.

+This command will download and run the `bmad-method` CLI from your specified branch, allowing you to test your changes in a real project environment.

 [![Contributors](https://contrib.rocks/image?repo=bmadcode/bmad-method)](https://github.com/bmadcode/bmad-method/graphs/contributors)

 <sub>Built with ❤️ for the AI-assisted development community</sub>